Family Child Care

 What are the Parental Responsibilities?

-Parents should monitor the care their child receives and discuss any concerns with their FCC provider, FCC Coordinator at 634-5637, or Airmen and Family Services at 634-2863. state requirements.
+Parents should monitor the care their child receives and discuss any concerns with their FCC provider, FCC Coordinator at 634-4953, or the Airman and Family Readiness Center at 634-2863.

 Child Abuse & Neglect